rodneyknaap/ATX-286_PCAT-REV4-QFP-FPGA_mainboard/README.md

 A lot of information is the same as here but some details have been elaborated on my website.
 The forum link is:
 [https://knaapic.nl/community/project-to-create-an-atx-80286-mainboard-based-on-the-ibm-5170](https://knaapic.nl/community/main-forum/project-to-create-an-atx-80286-mainboard-based-on-the-ibm-5170)
+The forum thread offers more in-depth articles describing the actual process of development of the project.

 Thank you for your interest, I look forward to hearing from you!

 Kind regards,

 Rodney

 Updated last on july 18th, 2026.